ammarhashmi113/devblogs/frontend/README.md

-# Devblogs Frontend
+# DevLogs Frontend

-This is the frontend of **Devblogs**, a modern developer-focused blogging platform built with **React** and **Tailwind CSS**.
+This is the frontend of **DevLogs**, a modern developer-focused blogging platform built with **React** and **Tailwind CSS**.
 It consumes the RESTful API from the backend to provide a full user experience including blog browsing, login, and detailed blog views.

 ## ⚛️ Tech Stack